potrepka/DSP/README.md

 # DSP

-DSP is a C++ library for real-time digital signal processing.
+DSP is an open-source C++ library for real-time digital signal processing.

 This project is still in development.
 Feedback and contributions are welcome!